1343619153-source/influenza-vaccination-abm/README.md

 ## Data

 The included CSV files contain weekly aggregated ILI and positivity rates plus monthly vaccination inputs for the benchmark models.
 They do not contain individual-level records.
 All scripts resolve data and output paths relative to this repository, so no machine-specific paths need to be configured.

-## Review status

-Author names, affiliations, manuscript title, acknowledgements, citation metadata, and repository license are intentionally omitted during double-blind review.
-They should be added when the repository is made public after peer review.